 - Be available at the point the app is downloaded, or available on the website of the public sector organisation.

-The accessibility statement must conform to the model accessibility statement released by the EU.
+The accessibility statement must conform to the model accessibility statement.
 The model statement says that websites and apps should be monitored at least once a year for conformance with the Public Sector Accessibility Regulations.

 Monitoring and reporting